Learn everything you need to know about section 409A of the internal revenue code. From what is a 409A valuation to 409A methodologies and process.

 What to expect from the Carta 409A process

-When a company is ready for a 409A valuation, we make sure your your cap table information is on Carta.
+When a company is ready for a 409A valuation, we make sure your cap table information is on Carta.
 Because the cap table is accurate, structured, and includes many of the details needed for a valuation, we save lots of time on administrative tasks.
 Some additional information will be needed by the valuations team, like financial statements (which are easily imported through Xero and Quickbooks) and projections.

 Next, we assign at least two analysts to every valuation.
 This analyst team reviews your information and documents, and schedules a kick-off call.